-Petitions for readmission to the college following the first and second suspensions may be obtained from the Admission’s or Registrar’s Office and returned to the Admissions Office.
+Petitions for readmission to the college following the first and second suspensions may be obtained from the Academic Advising Office.
 The completed petition will be reviewed by the Admissions Appeals Committee to consider the student for continued enrollment.
 It is recommended that the student complete the petition at least 3 weeks prior to the beginning of the semester in which they plan to enroll.

 3rd Suspension: If a student is placed on academic suspension a third time, he/she may not enroll indefinitely.
 One academic year must pass from the time of suspension before a request of readmission can be submitted to the Admissions Appeals Committee.

 Students on Probation or Suspension at Another Institution Transferring to TJC: Students that are placed on academic probation and/or suspension at a previous institution must complete the same processes for continued enrollment as TJC students.